cass-community/cass-community.github.io/_sw/petsc.md

 # A set of resources specifically aimed at users of the software (OPTIONAL)
 #
 end_user_resource_links:
-  - label: Discord Server
+  - label: Discord
     url: https://discord.gg/Fqm8r6Gcyb
-  - label: Mailing Lists
+  - label: Mailing lists
     url: https://petsc.org/release/community/mailing/#mailing-lists
 #
 # A set of resources specifically aimed at developers/contributors to the software (OPTIONAL)